akshayasen/RecipeBuddyBot/README.md

 * UI: Styled recipe cards, a gradient background, sidebar filters, and a dynamic title make the app visually appealing.
 * Error Handling: If you enter a vague query (e.g., "recipe and give"), the app shows a helpful warning instead of crashing.
 * Copy Functionality: Easily copy recipes with a single click.

+# Future Improvements

+I have some ideas to make RecipeBuddyBot even better in the future:

+* Add more recipes to the dataset to cover a wider variety of cuisines.
+* Improve ingredient detection using a more advanced NLP model like spaCy.
+* Include additional recipe details like cooking time or serving size.
+* Add user features like a search history or the ability to save favorite recipes.
+* Deploy the app to Streamlit Cloud so anyone can try it online.

+#  Contact

+I’d love to hear your feedback or collaborate on future projects!
+You can reach me at:

+* GitHub: github.com/akshayasen
+* Email: akshayasenthil963@gmail.com